sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

         }
     }
 ```
-Key limitations to note, runtime library has to be co-designed with the function declarations
+Key limitations to note: runtime library has to be co-designed with the function declarations
-baked into the llvm pass and of course, the instruction selection algorithm can get very complex
+baked into the LLVM pass and of course, the instruction selection algorithm can get very complex
 depending on how interesting the task is.

-I wish to direct your attention also to the granularity of the replacements, the runtime functions
+I wish to direct your attention also to the granularity of the replacements.
+The runtime functions
-are essentially overloading the llvm instructions here.
+are essentially overloading the LLVM instructions here.
 This granularity is not particulary useful for
 loosely-coupled accelerators, as communication between the accelerator and the CPU is at the highest.
 This is reflected in the performance section.